parisni/vim.hx/README.md

   "%" = "select_all"
 ```
  - Helix allows selections outside of "Select" mode (equivalent to Vim's "Visual" mode).
 Currently, this patch does not alter that behavior.
 The added Vim commands will ignore such selections.
+ - In Helix, the cursor can be positioned on the newline grapheme at the end of a line.
+This can result in different paste behavior when using the `p` and `P` commands.

+Some of these differences might be removed in the future.
 ## Alternatives / Similar Projects

 Here are some other projects you might find interesting: